 Using an inhalator replicates the “hand to mouth” motion of smoking which some people miss when quitting.
-It also offers fast absorption into your bloodstream meaning it should relieve withdrawal systems sooner.
+It also offers absorption into your bloodstream meaning it should relieve withdrawal symptoms.

-with a similar application of using a nasal decongestant spray, it realises a nicotine spray which is quickly absorbed into your bloodstream where it can start curbing cravings.
+With a similar application of using a nasal decongestant spray, it releases a nicotine spray which is quickly absorbed into your bloodstream where it can start curbing cravings.

 Advantages of using a nasal spray

-The advantage of nasal sprays is that it works more quickly than gum or lozenges with nicotine taking no longer than 10 minutes to reach the brain.
-It can also mimic the sudden nicotine rush that you get from smoking.
+The advantage of nasal sprays is that it works more quickly than gum or lozenges with nicotine taking no longer than 10 minutes to reach peak delivery to the brain.
+It can also mimic the sudden nicotine rush that you get from smoking a cigarette.

 similar to a fresh breath mouth spray you may have used, some people like using a nicotine mouth spray to help them quit smoking, due to the rapid uptake of nicotine.
 Research has suggested that mouth spray can have a far quicker absorption into the bloodstream than more slow release methods such as patches, lozenges and gum.
 And reduces cravings much faster.